 While several gardens in Germany, Italy, and the British Isles were embellished with fountains, water games, and dispensers during the end of the 16th Century, only the work of the Prince-Archbishop of Salzburg, Markus Sittikus, was exquisitely adorned with its early Baroque features.

 The trick fountains of Hellbrunn Castle have enticed tourists to play with the water for almost 400 years.
-Each of the park’s jeux d’eau (water games) has been meticulously created, and visitors will find it amazing how many mechanisms and contraptions can be powered by water.
+Each of the park’s jeux d’eau (water games) has been meticulously created, and visitors will find it amazing how many mechanisms and gadgets can be powered by water.

 Sittikus, a gentleman with a wonderful sense of humor, developed these water games as a series of pranks to be played on visitors.

 Some of the castle’s most notable water features are a group of stone chairs surrounding a stone dining table.
-Here, a water conduit shoots water into the visitors’ seats, and concealed fountains surprise and shower tourists while they tour the area.
+Here, a water conduit shoots water into the visitors’ seats and concealed fountains surprise and shower tourists while they tour the area.

-Gawk over the various grottos that pay tribute to mythological figures, and see a crown propelled up and down by a water jet symbolizing the rise and fall of authority.
+Gawk over the various grottos that pay tribute to mythological figures and see a crown propelled up and down by a water jet, symbolizing the rise and fall of authority.

 See Related: Best GoPro Accessories for Travel